vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 Go to DMPonline and open your draft data management plan created in the Introduction.

 You have now completed the module on data security.
-You should be able to complete the following questions in the section ‘Data security’:
+You should be able to complete the following questions:

 - Will you use or collect any confidential or privacy-sensitive data?
 - What measures will you take to ensure the security of any confidential or privacy-sensitive data?